MasterSkepticista/MasterSkepticista.github.io/_portfolio/orion.md

 Result
 ---
-This cluster could achieve throughput roughly 20% higher than a 4x V100 AWS instance costing $16 an hour.
+This cluster achieved a throughput roughly 20% higher than a $16/hr V100 AWS instance.
 My team saved ~$120k for close to a year of uptime.

 Helpful links
 ---